Germany's AfD calls for parliamentary inquiry into Merkel's migrant policy

-The wave of migrants since 2014, many of them Muslims fleeing Middle East conflict, raised concerns about security and integration and helped push the anti-immigrant AfD into the national parliament for the first time in September’s election.
+The wave of migrants, many of them Muslims fleeing conflict in the Middle East, raised concerns about security and integration and helped to push the anti-immigrant AfD into the national parliament for the first time in September’s election.

 The Federal Office for Migration and Refugees (BAMF) is engulfed in uproar after an internal review of 4,568 asylum rulings found the Bremen branch had knowingly and regularly disregarded legal regulations and internal rules.